gmgsangeetha/CRTStudentFeedbackManagementSystem/README.md

 - Adding data visualization dashboards (bar charts, pie charts) for feedback analysis
 - Exporting feedback data into CSV/Excel format for reporting and analysis
-- Improving bulk student management (add/update/delete multiple records at once)
-- Implementing an automated feedback cycle reset (after 24 hours) to allow students to submit feedback for the next day without requiring manual deletion and re-entry of student records by the admin.
 - Adding analytics-based insights for trainers and training quality evaluation

 ---